scottkellum/scottkellum.com/src/content/work/ishmael-interactive.md

 <ul class="testimonials" id="testimonials">
   <li>
     <p class="quote">Our new branding and website literally makes me weep for joy.
-At Ishmael Interactive, we had traditional branding needs paired with a massive amount of text to wrangle, and Typetura organized it all into this fun, sleek, cohesive website that’s inviting and easy to navigate.</p>
+At Ishmael Interactive, we had traditional branding needs paired with a massive amount of text to wrangle, and Scott organized it all into this fun, sleek, cohesive website that’s inviting and easy to navigate.</p>
     <p class="cite"><a href="https://anamonroe.com" target="_blank">Ana Monroe</a>, Founder</p>
   </li>
 </ul>